 Kaibeto is a very small town located in the state of Arizona.
 With a population of 3,661 people and just one neighborhood, Kaibeto is the 93rd largest community in Arizona.

-When you are in Kaibeto, you'll notice that it is more blue-collar than most other communities in America.
-36.42% of Kaibeto’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Kaibeto is a blue-collar town, with 36.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Kaibeto is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Kaibeto who work in maintenance occupations (13.58%), office and administrative support (8.61%), and sales jobs (6.29%).

 The per capita income in Kaibeto in 2022 was $18,787, which is low income relative to Arizona and the nation.
 This equates to an annual income of $75,148 for a family of four.
 However, Kaibeto contains both very wealthy and poor people as well.
 Kaibeto also has one of the higher rates of people living in poverty in the nation, with 33.42% of its population below the federal poverty line.